wp-plugins/rs-feedburner/readme.txt

 This plugin is a fork of the original FeedBurner Feedsmith plugin by Steve Smith.
 Since it was discontinued, I picked up where it left off so we all can have an actively updated plugin.

 == Upgrade Notice ==
-= 1.5.1 =
+= 1.5.2 =
-* Fixed a bug that some sites were experiencing after upgrading to WordPress 4.3, and made various other code improvements.
+* Added some features to prevent certain feed issues, added appropriate ping URLs to the "Update Services" setting, and added troubleshooting steps to the plugin settings page.
 Please see Changelog for details.